juh2600/juh.gay/src/essays/quotes/life-shaping-words.md

 "There's only one person whose actions you can control, and that's you." - dad

 "It's not having what you want; it's wanting what you've got." - Sheryl Crow

+"It matters to this one." - Story a pastor told once, about the bulk futility of throwing starfish back into the sea

+"Listen to what they're saying, not how they say it." - [Holy_Moses](https://www.opticraft.net/index.php/topic,20945.msg203854.html#msg203854)